Maine coon grooming tips

 Why Do Maine Coons Shed?

 Just like humans naturally lose hundreds of hairs daily, shedding is a normal and necessary process for cats.
 It allows them to get rid of dead, loose hair and make room for new, healthy growth.
+You’ll notice an increase in shedding in the spring and summer, as they lose their thicker winter coat.

 If you’re living with a Maine Coon, you’ve probably already noticed: